DavidPL1/pmb2_simulation_mujoco/pmb2_mujoco/README.md

 # pmb2_mujoco

-Provides a port of the pmb2 gazebo model to mujoco_ros.
+Provides a port of the pmb2 gazebo model to mujoco/_ros.

 ### Dependencies